-- managing existing suppliers via the appropriate development programs and performance measurements to ensure the benefits are delivered; - maintaining approved supplier lists; and - developing new suppliers and improving the capability of existing suppliers where appropriate.
+- managing existing suppliers via appropriate development programs and performance measurements to ensure that the deliverables are achieved; - maintaining approved supplier lists; and - developing new suppliers and improving the capability of existing suppliers where appropriate.

 5.2 Supply Market Development

 A wide range of suppliers should be encouraged to compete for Council work.
 The focus for new work need not always be with the larger more familiar businesses.
 Other types of suppliers offering business diversity include: